 In turn, the staff member whose performance is under review often becomes defensive.
 Whenever their performance is rated as less than the best, or less than the level at which they personally perceive their contribution, the manager is viewed as punitive.

 Disagreement about contribution and performance ratings can create a conflict-ridden situation that festers for months.
 Most managers avoid conflict that will undermine workplace harmony.
 In today's team-oriented work environment, it is also difficult to ask people who work as colleagues, and sometimes even friends, to take on the role of judge and defendant.

 Further compromising the situation, with salary increases frequently tied to the numerical rating or ranking, the manager knows they are limiting the staff member's increase if they rate their performance less than outstanding.
 No wonder managers waffle.

 If the approach taken is the traditional one it is harmful to performance development, damages workplace trust, undermines harmony, and fails to encourage personal best performance.

 Furthermore, it underutilizes the talents of HR professionals and managers and forever limits their ability to contribute to true performance improvement within your organization.

 Feedback is often obtained from peers, direct reporting staff, and customers to enhance mutual understanding of an individual’s contribution and developmental needs.
-(This is commonly known as 360 degree feedback.)
-The developmental plan establishes the organization’s commitment to help each person continue to expand his knowledge and skills.
+(This is commonly known as 360-degree feedback.)
+The developmental plan establishes the organization’s commitment to helping each person continue to expand his knowledge and skills.
 This is the foundation upon which a continuously improving organization builds.

 The HR Challenge